pamela62100/makeup-website/README.md

 Makeup Website

 Welcome to the Makeup Website repository!
-This project is a beautifully designed website dedicated to makeup enthusiasts, offering product recommendations, tutorials, and beauty tips.
+This project is a beautifully designed, aesthetically pleasing, and girly makeup website that offers product recommendations, tutorials, and beauty tips.
+It includes an interactive shopping cart and a login feature.

 Features

 Responsive and user-friendly design

+Aesthetic and girly theme

 Makeup product listings and recommendations

+Shopping cart with add/remove functionality

+Login button for user authentication

 Interactive UI for an engaging experience